 Clean animal hair in the car with rubber gloves

 Pet hair can be difficult to remove from seats in your car, sometimes vacuuming is not enough.
 To effectively get rid of animal hair, put on rubber gloves and make small circles on the surface to be cleaned.
-Then pick up the balls that will form by hand or with a vacuum cleaner.
+Then pick up the balls that will form by hand or with the best car vacuum cleaner in India.
 You can also use duct tape to peel off the hair on the car seats.

 Fabric softener for cleaning plastic trim

 Soak a piece of fabric softener to clean the plastic trim on your car.
 The fabric softener will remove all traces of hands and boots, dust and other residues that have settled on the window cranks and the bottom of the doors which are often very dirty.
 For areas that require more thorough cleaning, swap your piece of fabric with a brush.
 The fabric softener will leave a sweet smell of freshness inside your car and give it back luster.
 Do not use any product on electronic equipment, a simple cloth is enough.

 Toothpaste to polish your headlights

 After having cleaned your headlights well with a cleaning product, you will find in the pharmacy of your bathroom the tool necessary to polish them.
 Toothpaste!
 On the other hand, it is important to use simple toothpaste which does not contain any bleaching agent or hydrogen peroxide so as not to damage your headlights.

 Take a clean microfiber cloth and put a small amount of toothpaste on it, then make small circles on your headlight until it is fully polished.
 You may have to repeat the operation a few times to achieve the desired result.

 If your wipers leave greasy marks on your windshield and prevent you from seeing the road well when driving, you absolutely must clean them.
 A quick and easy method is to use a cloth dampened with water and white vinegar.
 Then take a dry cloth to wipe them well before using them again.